Emorie D Beck

 About

 Dr. Beck is an Assistant Professor in the Psychology Department specializing in personality psychology.
 She received her PhD in Social and Personality Psychology from Washington University in St. Louis in 2020 and her BA (with honors) from Brown University in 2016.
+She completed postdoctoral training at Northwestern University Feinberg School of Medicine from 2020-2022.

 Research Focus